Wouldn’t it be great to take your electric bike on a plane while

 Keeping in mind the 100Wh battery capacity restriction for air travel, one company has designed a battery that is under this limit (36V x 2.7Ah = 98Wh to be exact).
 The LiGo battery module is able to be re-assembled easily into a larger, usable capacity

-The video below gives a good introduction and basic usage tutorial of this innovative battery.
+This video gives a good introduction and basic usage tutorial of this innovative battery.

 This would be my personal preference for bringing an